-Keuka College is a diverse, welcoming, multi-faith community that has historical roots in the American Baptist Church.
-We are a church-related college that welcomes all forms of religious and spiritual diversity.
+Keuka College is a diverse, welcoming, multi-faith community.
+We welcome all forms of religious and spiritual diversity.
 Whether you're interested in attending weekly worship services, exploring your spirituality, or just need pastoral care and spiritual guidance from time-to-time, the Center for Spiritual Life is here to support your spiritual and religious development.

 Worship and Meditation Opportunities